yegor-mialyk/tools/README.md

 ## Seamless Sudo

-Seamless Sudo runs a user command as administrator without opening a separate console window, so you will never lose its output.
+Seamless Sudo runs a user command as administrator **without opening a separate console window**, so you will never lose its output.

-For example:
+No need to open a new shell instance as administrator anymore.

+Here are a couple of examples:

 ```
 C:\>iisreset